varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	When converted to STRING in expressions it returns a formatted timestamp like ``Tue, 20 Feb 2018 09:30:31 GMT``

+	``now`` remains stable for the duration of any built-in VCL subroutine to make time-based calculations predictable and avoid edge cases.

+	In other words, even if considerable amounts of time are spent in VCL, ``now`` will always represent the point in time when the respective built-in VCL subroutine was entered. ``now`` is thus not suitable for any kind of time measurements.
+See :ref:`std.timestamp()` in :ref:`vmod_std(3)`.

 sess
 ~~~~